zhongyin/zhongyin.github.io/README.md

 ## Python

+- [ZhuLinsen/daily_stock_analysis](https://github.com/ZhuLinsen/daily_stock_analysis) - LLM 驱动的多市场股票智能分析系统：多源行情、实时新闻、决策看板与自动推送，支持零成本定时运行。  LLM-powered multi-market stock analysis system with multi-source market data, real-time news, decision dashboard, automated notifications, and cost-f
 - [Forget-C/Jellyfish](https://github.com/Forget-C/Jellyfish) - An end-to-end production workspace for AI-generated short dramas.
 From script input to structured storyboarding, consistency management, shot preparation, video generation, and export.
-- [Alishahryar1/free-claude-code](https://github.com/Alishahryar1/free-claude-code) - Use claude-code for free in the terminal, VSCode extension or discord like OpenClaw (voice supported)
+- [Alishahryar1/free-claude-code](https://github.com/Alishahryar1/free-claude-code) - Use claude code and codex for free in the terminal, VSCode extension, and discord like OpenClaw (voice supported)
 - [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
 - [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome skills, hooks, slash-commands, agent orchestrators, applications, and plugins for Claude Code by Anthropic
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta